 When processing personal data, you must also consider data protection.
 You can check the definition of personal data on the Office of Data Protection Ombudsman's web page.
 You must prepare a separate data protection notice and give it to your research subjects, and specify who is the data controller for your research data.
 Study the university's Data Protection Guideline for Thesis Research properly and talk it through with your thesis advisor.

-More information in the Research Data Guide of Turku University Library.
+More information in the Research Data Management (the lifecycle of research data) guide of Turku University Library.

 Before you begin to collect your research data, you must consider whether it is practical or necessary to collect this particular data.
 If you collect personal data, you should consider whether all the data is necessary for your research.
 Do not collect personal data just to be on the safe side; instead minimise the processing of personal data.